amist88/DESPEC_S450/README.md

-# DESPEC_S452
+# DESPEC_S450
 DESPEC On/Nearline code for S452 (March 2021)

-Developed by A.K.Mistry, N. Hubbard, M. Rudigier
+Developed by A.K.Mistry

 Contact A.K.Mistry@gsi.de